CodeWithPatan/Python-Learning/README.md

 # Python Learning
-This repository contains my Python Learning programs.
+This repository contains my Python Learning journey from beginner to intermediate level.
+It includes programs on python variables, loops, conditions, functions, lists, and basic problem-solving.

 ## Author
 CodeWithPatan